SuperMuel/so_insights/backend/README.md

 - ReDoc: `http://localhost:8000/redoc`

 ## Development

 For development purposes, you might want to run the application outside of Docker.
 To do this:

 1. Ensure you have Python 3.12 installed.
 2. Install Poetry: `pip install poetry`
 3. Navigate to the backend directory: `cd backend`
 4. Install dependencies: `poetry install`
+5. Set up your environment variables in a `.env` file in the `backend` directory.
-5. Run the application: `poetry run uvicorn src.api:app --reload`
+6. Run the application: `poetry run uvicorn src.api:app --reload`